Lily Phillips: Preparation

 Shortly after release, the video went viral; by 19 December, the video and posts discussing it on Twitter and TikTok had received several million views, with one tweet, which featured Phillips crying, receiving 200,000,000 views.
-The reaction to Phillips's stunt was described as that of "concern, derision, and curiosity" by Charley Ross of Grazia, who also noted that much of the backlash was directed at Phillips rather than the men who had sex with her.
-Some argued that she was a victim of the patriarchy, while others argued that she was insufficiently reflecting the dangerousness of the industry and some called for OnlyFans to be shut down.
-Others suggested that Phillips's stunt was an effort to compete within a hypercompetitive industry and some suggested that her 1,000-men stunt would beat a world record of 919 set by Lisa Sparxxx in 2004, though Sparxxx has stated that that event involved 150 men and Lewis suggested that pornographic film actress Houston held the record after having sex 620 times in 1999.
+The reaction to Phillips's stunt was described as that of "concern, derision, and curiosity" by Charley Ross of Grazia, who also commented that much of the backlash was directed at Phillips rather than the men who had sex with her.
+As a result, some argued that she was a victim of the patriarchy, while others argued that she was insufficiently reflecting the dangers of the industry and some called for OnlyFans to be shut down.
+Others suggested that Phillips's stunt was an effort to compete within a hypercompetitive industry, and some suggested that her 1,000-men stunt would beat a world record of 919 set by Lisa Sparxxx in 2004, although Sparxxx stated that the event had involved 150 men and Lewis suggested that pornographic film actress Houston held the record after having sex 620 times (The World's Biggest Gang Bang III – The Houston 620) in 1999.